matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *integer*
 * Default: `500`

+### autoUpload
+By default, files added to the widget are uploaded as soon as the user clicks on the start buttons.
+To enable automatic uploads, set this option to true.

+* Type: *boolean*
+* Default: `true`

+Please note that in the basic File Upload plugin, this option is set to **true** by default.

 ### formData
 Additional form data to be sent along with the file uploads can be set using this option, which accepts an array of objects with name and value properties, a function returning such an array, a [FormData](https://developer.mozilla.org/en/XMLHttpRequest/FormData) object (for [XHR](https://developer.mozilla.org/en/xmlhttprequest) file uploads), or a simple object.
 The form of the first fileInput is given as parameter to the function.